Emirhan1699/Grid-Maintenance-Analysis/README.md

 </p>

 > 💡 **Key Insight:**
-> Evaluates Medium Voltage feeder performance and provides visibility into outage patterns across critical feeders and operational centers.
+> Evaluates Medium Voltage feeder performance and highlights how maintenance activities on critical feeders can contribute to reducing outage frequency across the network.

 <br><br>